 Apple’s recent FaceTime vulnerability raises an ongoing concern that as a society we suck and blow expecting perfection in an imperfect world while all too willingly jumping with both feet into the technology black hole by adopting of the latest technology, Installing Apps abs programs without hesitation, medical advancements, or latest tech fad.

 Where is that line of personal vs corporate due-diligence fall?
-This raises a question of “Who is or should be accountable / liable, the user, the developer, if anyone at all?”
+This raises the question of “Who is or should be accountable / liable, the user, the developer if anyone at all?”

 For clarity, I am not a lawyer – like most of my blog articles, I am just a guy looking in from the outside.
-However, does the necessarily make we wrong?
+However, does this necessarily make we wrong?

 Apple FaceTime Vulnerability